+"Part 1.
+Introduction" on page 1

+Introduces the concepts of MQSeries intercommunication.

+This part of the book introduces MQSeries intercommunication.
+The description in this part is general, and is not restricted to a particular platform or system.

+Note: Some references are made to individual MQSeries products.
+Details are given only for the products that this edition of the book applies to (see the edition notice for information about which MQSeries products these are).

-- Part 1, "Introduction" on page 1 Introduces the concepts of MQSeries intercommunication. - Part 2, "How intercommunication works" on page 35 Describes the functions performed by the distributed queue management (DQM) facilities.
-Read this part to understand DQM's role in the context of MQSeries. - Part 3, "DQM in MQSeries for OS/2 Warp, Windows NT, Digital OpenVMS, Tandem NSK, and UNIX systems" on page 109 Is specific to MQSeries products on distributed platforms.
+"Part 2.
+How intercommunication works" on page 33

+Describes the functions performed by the distributed-queuing management (DQM) facilities.
+Read this part to understand DQM's role in the context of MQSeries.

+"Part 3.
+DQM in MQSeries for OS/2 Warp, Windows NT, Digital OpenVMS, Tandem NSK, and UNIX systems" on page 101

+Is specific to MQSeries products on distributed platforms.
 It helps you to install and customize DQM on these platforms.
-It explains how to establish message channels to other systems and how to manage and control them. - Part 4, "DQM in MQSeries for OS/390" on page 315 Is specific to MQSeries for OS/390.
+It explains how to establish message channels to other systems and how to manage and control them.

+"Part 4.
+DQM in MQSeries for OS/390" on page 313

+Is specific to MQSeries for OS/390.
 It helps you to install and customize DQM.
-It explains how to establish message channels to other systems and how to manage and control them. - Part 5, "DQM in MQSeries for AS/400" on page 415 Is specific to MQSeries for AS/400.
+It explains how to establish message channels to other systems and how to manage and control them.

+"Part 5.
+MQSeries for AS/400" on page 435

+Is specific to MQSeries for AS/400.
 It helps you to install and customize DQM.
+It explains how to establish message channels to other systems and how to manage and control them.

+"Part 6.
+DQM in MQSeries for VSE/ESA" on page 497

+Is specific to MQSeries for VSE/ESA.
+It contains an example of how to set up communication to other systems.

+"Part 7.
+Further intercommunication considerations" on page 517 contain extra information that is pertinent to DQM:

-It explains how to establish message channels to other systems and how to manage and control them. - Part 6, "DQM in MQSeries for VSE/ESA" on page 471 Is specific to MQSeries for VSE/ESA.
-It contains an example of how to set up communication to other systems. - Part 7, "Further intercommunication considerations" on page 487 Tells you about channel exit programs, which are an optional feature of DQM that allow you to add your own facilities to distributed queuing.
-It gives some guidance on the problems you may experience, how to recognize these problems, and what to do about them. - Part 8, "Appendixes" on page 617 Contains extra information that is pertinent to
+Tells you about channel exit programs, which are an optional feature of DQM that allow you to add your own facilities to distributed queuing.
+It gives some guidance on the problems you may experience, how to recognize these problems, and what to do about them.

-Appendix A, "Channel planning form"
+The Appendixes

-Read this appendix for an explanation of one suggested method of planning and maintaining DQM objects and channels.
+Appendix A. Channel planning form gives an explanation of one suggested method of planning and maintaining DQM objects and channels.

-Appendix B, "Constants for channels and exits"

-This gives the values of named constants that apply to the channels and exits in the MQI that are discussed in this book.
+Appendix B. Constants for channels and exits gives the values of named constants that apply to the channels and exits in the MQI that are discussed in this book.

-Appendix C, "Queue name resolution"

-This is a detailed description of name resolution by queue managers.
+Appendix C. Queue name resolution provides a detailed description of name resolution by queue managers.
 You need to understand this process in order to take full advantage of DQM.

-Appendix D, "Configuration file stanzas for distributed queuing"

-This gives information about the configuration file stanzas that relate to distributed queuing.
+Appendix D. Configuration file stanzas for distributed queuing gives information about the configuration file stanzas that relate to distributed queuing.